D-ICE/poem/docs/specifications/documentation/poem_polar_modes.rst

     Which type of control is used, i.e. which physical quantity is used as a physical coordinate in the performance tables

 Motor
-    Do we have a mechanical propulsion
+    Is there a mechanical propulsion active?

 Wind Propulsion
-    Do we have a wind propulsion
+    Is there a wind propulsion active?

 .. note::
     There is no PPP polar mode as it would mean that we would like to predict power to reach a prescribed speed without